HansZimmer5000/HelpTools/installs.md

 currently Desktop Environment:
 - KDE Plasma
-- Most is also possible fro XFCE
+- Most is also possible for XFCE

 ## Kernelman
 Check Kernel!